 An important part of compensating for a cold is to avoid foods and beverages that cause inflammation.
 Refined sugars, processed foods, alcohol and tobacco reduce the immune response and increase the duration of the disease.

-If you are worried about feeling unwell, seeing a doctor is always a good idea.
+If you are worried about feeling unwell, a visit to the doctor is always a good idea.
 However, if the symptoms of a cold do not seem too serious to you, these tips can help you, which can be applied at home.
-A healthy lifestyle that includes maintaining water balance and a diet rich in nutrients will help you strengthen your immune system and prepare for the cold season.
+A healthy lifestyle that includes maintaining water balance and a diet rich in nutrients will help you strengthen your immune system.